awslabs/amazon-quicksight-embedding-sdk/README.md

     </html>
 ```
 ## Change Log
+**1.0.13**
+* `initiatePrint` function for printing a dashboard from parent website, without need for navbar print icon.
+* Bugfix: when `printEnabled` is false, will not show print icon in dashboard navbar.
+* Updated ini from 1.3.5 to 1.3.8 for a security fix.

 **1.0.12**
 * `navigateToDashboard` function for switching to another authorized dashboard without submitting a new URL
 * `navigateToSheet` function for switching to another sheet on an already embedded dashboard